OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   To allow you to redeem a promotional code (which may be included in a coupon, gift card or Evernote Points).
 *   To provide account support.
 *   To calculate anonymous, aggregate statistics on the number of unique devices using the Evernote Service.
+*   Together with purchase information, to assist us in evaluating our compliance with export laws.

+Your telephone number – but only if you elect to share it or link it to your account

+*   To enable two-step verification on your account.
+*   To enable other users to communicate with you through Work Chat.
+*   To show in your user profile.

-Your location and calendar information – but only if you elect to share it To enhance your Notes with location and calendar information and show you existing related Notes to which you have access.
+Your location and calendar information – but only if you elect to share it

+*   To enhance your Notes with location and calendar information.
+*   To show you relevant content to which you have access.

 Actions you perform in your account, including your use of certain product features and your storage of particular forms of Content (e.g., PDFs or JPGs), as well as the type of device and software you are using

 *   To administer the Service and improve the features and usability of the Service.
 *   To suggest to you Evernote features, products and services that can enhance your use of the Service.

 Non-personally identifiable information indicating your association with one of our business partners or promotions (if applicable) To determine the amount of revenue share payments to make to partners with whom we might have such arrangements and to provide anonymized aggregate reports.
+Payment information (if you purchase a Premium Service or an item from the Market) To process your payment.
+(In most cases, Evernote uses third-party payment processors and therefore has only limited information about your payment transactions)

 Additional information we collect in connection with Evernote Business accounts:

 Business name and name and email address of account creator To create and support your Evernote Business account.
 Billing information (i.e., address, email address and telephone number) To communicate with the Billing Contact on the account and provide account support.
 Email addresses of Business account Administrators and end users To support the Evernote Business account and communicate with account Administrators and end users.
+Employment-related personal information – if you elect to share it To show in your Evernote Business account user profile

-If you use our Web Clipper or Clearly browser extensions:
+If you use our Web Clipper or Clearly browser extensions or "Save to Evernote" button:

-We collect Why we collect it A record of the source website from which you save content To record the source of your clipped content (e.g., URL).
+We collect Why we collect it A record of the source website from which you save content To record the source of your saved content (e.g., URL).
 This source-recording functionality will not be affected by your browser’s do-not-track settings.

 Please Note: If you have installed the Web Clipper, then when you visit certain websites it may notify you of available integrations with the Evernote Service or about products, services or features that we think will help you get more out of Evernote.
 The Web Clipper does not create a record of your browsing activity.